avfs/avfs/readme.md

 `Getwd`|equivalent to `os.Getwd`
 `Glob`|equivalent to `filepath.Glob`
-`HasFeature`|returns true if the file system or identity manager provides a given feature `IsAbs`|equivalent to `filepath.IsAbs` `IsPathSeparator`|equivalent to `filepath.IsPathSeparator` `Join`|equivalent to `filepath.Join`
+`HasFeature`|returns true if the file system or identity manager provides a given feature `Idm`|returns the identity manager of the file system `IsAbs`|equivalent to `filepath.IsAbs` `IsPathSeparator`|equivalent to `filepath.IsPathSeparator` `Join`|equivalent to `filepath.Join`